Committees' Congressional Handbook

 Official photographs are those taken with the use of House resources (equipment, staff, etc.) and include photos for use on House credentials and in House directories.
 Photos taken with House equipment by House staff are considered official photographs.
 Committee funds may be used to employ or contract a photographer, or to procure photographic equipment.
 Official photographs must comply with applicable rules and regulations for official use and may not be used for personal or campaign purposes.

 In Washington, DC, contact the House Photography Studio at x52840 for services, charges, and availability.
 Photographs provided by a constituent may implicate the gift rule.
 Contact the Committee on Ethics at x57103 for more information.

-Ordinary and necessary expenses related to purchasing or subscribing to publications, including but not limited to research materials, reference books, informational brochures, electronic services, or periodicals for official Committee business use are reimbursable.
+Ordinary and necessary expenses related to purchasing or subscribing to print and electronic publications, including but not limited to research materials, reference books, informational brochures, periodicals, and clipping/media monitoring services of such publications for official Committee business use are reimbursable.

 1. House Rule XI, clause 2(e) requires that each Committee keep a complete record of all Committee actions, including, but not limited to, the following:

 • Committee publications (e.g., Committee hearings, Committee prints, legislative calendars)

 2. For detailed information regarding archiving, contact the Office of Art and Archives at x61300 for a copy of Archiving Committee Records for Committees of the U.S. House of Representatives: A Handbook of Archival Practices and Procedures.

 3. House Rule VII requires that at the close of each Congress, the Clerk shall obtain all non-current records, paper and electronic, of each Committee and transfer them to the National Archives for preservation subject to the order of the House.
 The Clerk will provide, at the close of each Congress, each Committee with the necessary instructions and forms to be used in retiring the Committee's records to the Office of Art and Archives for transfer to the National Archives.